-It is that time of the year again.
-Pride Month is here as well as the bright new rainbow logos of countless corporations, companies, and other organisations.
+Pride Month is first and foremost a celebration, but it is hard to ignore the bright new rainbow logos of countless corporations, companies, and other organisations.

 I see these rainbows everywhere, and as a queer individual, I am happy to see so much support for the LGBTQ+Lesbian (L), Gay (G), Bisexual (B), Trans (T), Queer (Q), Intersex (I), Asexual (A), + denotes an umbrella term used by 'marginalized sexual and gender diverse people whose gender, gender expression, or sexual identity do not conform to cis-gender or hetero-dominant gender identity'.
 This acronym is intersectional by virtue of its nature as well as non-exhaustive and inclusive (as denoted by the +).
 Over the years, the + has been understood as encompassing Questioning (Q), Two-spirit (TS), or Pansexual (P).
 In other words, this term represents fluid (non-conforming) notions of gender identity and sexual orientation supposedly transgressing the binary constructs of our society (male v. female and heterosexual v. homosexual).close community but there is more than meets the eye.

 While this month represents a commemoration of the Stonewall riots of 1969, which started the modern LGBTQ+ rights movement, its original meaning is hard to trace among the many rainbow logos and products rolled out by companies this month.
 From clothes and shoes to mouthwash, shower gel and vodka, corporations surely did not want to miss another marketing opportunity for their products.
 Using rainbow images, colours, or symbols to promote your business as progressive and earn consumers’ credibility without actively working to support LGBTQ+ folks is called rainbow washing.
 Put bluntly, it is co-opting a proud symbol of the LGBTQ+ community for commercial gain.